What is one thing you must bring to the Burning Man Festival? Food!

 Speaking of plates and silverware, we have a couple containers to hold our kitchen stuff.

 Since everything is packed away right now I can't get pics of it.
 But I found this photo online.
 It will give you an idea of the size of our large container that holds plates, camp toaster, and cups/mugs.
-We have a smaller one holds our silverware, and things like a spatula, large plastic spoon, long-handled propane stove lighters, and SCISSORS!
+We have a smaller one that holds our silverware, and things like a spatula, large plastic spoon, long-handled propane stove lighters, and SCISSORS!
 (Don't forget your scissors or you won't be able to cut your bags open!)
 Check out the photo of our camp kitchen above and you will see these containers in action. :)

 After your food is plated, cover the pot of water, remove it from the burner, and set it aside in an out-of-the way place so it is ready to go for your next meal.
 Water is scarce out there.
 So be sure to reuse this cooking water over and over.
 It will stay clean as long as you keep a lid on it when not in use.